-Reg.
 Himself in person there?

-Osw.
-Madam, with much ado.
-Your sister is the better soldier.
+Madam, with much ado: Your sister is the better soldier.

-Reg.
 Lord Edmund spake not with your lord at home?
-Osw.

 No, madam.

-Reg.
 What might import my sister's letter to him?
-Osw.

 I know not, lady.

-Reg.
-Faith, he is posted hence on serious matter.

-It was great ignorance, Gloucester's eyes being out, To let him live.
-Where he arrives he moves

-All hearts against us.
-Edmund, I think, is gone, In pity of his misery, to dispatch

-His nighted life; moreover, to descry

-The strength o' th' enemy.
+'Faith, he is posted hence on serious matter.
+It was great ignorance, Gloucester's eyes being out, To let him live: where he arrives he moves All hearts against us: Edmund, I think, is gone, In pity of his misery, to dispatch His nighted life: moreover, to descry The strength o' the enemy.

-Osw.
 I must needs after him, madam, with my letter.

-Reg.
-Our troops set forth to-morrow.
-Stay with us.
-The ways are dangerous.
-Osw.
-I may not, madam.
+Our troops set forth to-morrow: stay with us; The ways are dangerous.

-My lady charg'd my duty in this business.
+I may not, madam: My lady charged my duty in this business.

-Reg.
 Why should she write to Edmund?
-Might not you

-Transport her purposes by word?
-Belike, Something- I know not what- I'll love thee much- Let me unseal the letter.
+Might not you Transport her purposes by word?
+Belike, Something--I know not what: I'll love thee much, Let me unseal the letter.

-Osw.
-Madam, I had rather-
+Madam, I had rather--

-Reg.
-I know your lady does not love her husband; I am sure of that; and at her late being here

-She gave strange eyeliads and most speaking looks

-To noble Edmund.
+I know your lady does not love her husband; I am sure of that: and at her late being here She gave strange oeillades and most speaking looks To noble Edmund.
 I know you are of her bosom.
-Osw.

 I, madam?

-Reg.
-I speak in understanding.
-Y'are!
-I know't.

-Therefore I do advise you take this note.
-My lord is dead; Edmund and I have talk'd,

-And more convenient is he for my hand Than for your lady's.
-You may gather more.
-If you do find him, pray you give him this;

-And when your mistress hears thus much from you, I pray desire her call her wisdom to her.
+I speak in understanding; you are; I know't: Therefore I do advise you, take this note: My lord is dead; Edmund and I have talk'd; And more convenient is he for my hand Than for your lady's: you may gather more.
+If you do find him, pray you, give him this; And when your mistress hears thus much from you, I pray, desire her call her wisdom to her.
+So, fare you well.

-So farewell.

 If you do chance to hear of that blind traitor, Preferment falls on him that cuts him off.

-Osw.
 Would I could meet him, madam!
-I should show

-What party I do follow.
-Reg.
+I should show What party I do follow.

 Fare thee well.